This post contains affiliate links. I might receive a small commission if you choose any of these products, but you won’t pay a cent more!

-Bonus: Identity Theft Protection (Kinda like an insurance)
+Bonus: Identity Theft Protection (Kinda like insurance)

-Despite that many banks do the right thing and put your money back into your account, it can take a long time, even weeks for you to convince them about their incompetence.
+Although many banks do the right thing and put your money back into your account, it can take a long time, even weeks for you to convince them about their incompetence.

 I hope some of this info helped.
-If you need any help or suggestions into what companies I use, I would be happy to assist!
+If you need any help or suggestions into what other companies I use, I would be happy to assist!